top of page

 Quality Attributes

-The key quality attributes used to grade finished raw cannabis flowers are smell, color, structure and trichome density.
+The key quality attributes used to grade finished raw cannabis flowers are smell, color, structure, and trichome density.
 Each attribute is ranked on a scale of 0-100.
+(See also Aroma, Color, Structure, and Trichomes).

 Quality-Verified